 Individual Piping and Drumming Competitions

-All competitors must register with the Pipers and Pipe Band Society of Ontario at www.ppbso.org where a 2017 Master Entry Form may be downloaded.
+All competitors must register with the Pipers and Pipe Band Society of Ontario at www.ppbso.org where a 2018 Master Entry Form, available in late March, may be downloaded.
 Competitions include marches, strathspeys, reels, piobaireachd, jigs and hornpipes.
-Questions may also be directed to firstname.lastname@example.org.
+Questions may also be directed to email@example.com.
 The "Order of Play" under "Competition" at www.ppbso.org is posted one to two weeks before the Games.

 Prize Money - Professional Solo Events